Skip to content

 Basic usage

-Use user_properties to require that users have specific properties assigned to them.
-All specified properties must match (AND logic).
+Use user_parameters to require that users have specific parameters assigned to them.
+All specified parameters must match (AND logic).
 When a specific property has an array of values, the user must match at least one.

 yaml